 Now, when activating maintenance, SeedProd will automatically hide these WooCommerce pages, preventing any accidental access while you’re making updates.

 Step 4.
-Publish Your Page and Turn On Maintenance Mode
+Activate WooCommerce Maintenance Mode

 It’s time to make it official.
 With your WooCommerce pages protected and your stunning maintenance page ready to go, here’s how to put your store into maintenance mode: